Nabla Labs

 How do you handle fabric physical properties?

-We work with measured properties when available, or estimated properties from descriptions and reference samples.
+Nabla Labs works with measured properties when available, or estimated properties from descriptions and reference samples.
 Fabric behaviour is part of the grading decision, not an afterthought.
-See our Fabric page for how we approach fabric‑aware grading.
+See the Fabric page for the full fabric-aware grading approach.

 If you manage grading or fit, this is built for that problem.